• Skip to primary navigation

 Simple And Fun To Make DIY Light Box Sign

-When it comes to the bigger decisions in my life I’m quick and decisive.
-But when it comes to the stuff that doesn’t matter I can dither.
-With this DIY light box sign, I couldn’t decide on one just one sign.
+I’m quick and decisive when it comes to the bigger decisions in my life.
+But I can dither when it comes to the stuff that doesn’t matter.
+With this DIY light box sign, I couldn’t decide on just one sign.

 My Aunt turned up at Christmas with another one of her wine box gifts from France.
 I made my son a DIY nightstand with the box she gave me last year.
 With this year’s wine box, I made a light box.